In celebration of the centenary of Dylan Thomas’ birth, Adam Somerset looks across a range of media to see how others remember the bard.

 A first scene shows a group of women tethering a dirigible.
 New Towns for Old is infused with the spirit of Beveridge a year before the Report’s publication.
 These are the Men does a re-cut of Leni Riefenstahl and the script adds a satirical voice-over to speeches of the Nazi leaders.
 Our People is propelled by a script of emotional verse.
 The reviews are commendatory.
 Our Country is premièred in 1944 at the prestigious venue of the Empire, Leicester Square.
 There is the occasional flurry with the wartime censor.
 Wales: Green Mountain, Black Mountain is a companion piece to similar films on Scotland and Ireland but has the censor wondering if Thomas is ‘a proper Welshman’.

 An interviewee recalls a memory of Thomas lying in a bath eating dolly mixtures and devouring the latest Agatha Christie.
 Dylan Thomas: A Poet at War moves to its conclusion, that the wartime work has to be understood as crucial to the life.
 It is reflection of his absorption in, and love for, popular culture.
-Thomas never had much time for the avant-garde interests of contemporary poets; the intention of the verse, like the films, was to bring poetry into the popular realm.
+Thomas never had much time for the avant-garde interests of contemporary poets; the intention of the verse, like the films, was to bring poetry into the popular realm, something which is achieved during this centenary.

-Dylan Thomas: A Poet at War is a model of clarity and exposition that fills a genuine gap in the understanding of the life.
+Dylan Thomas: A Poet at War is a model of clarity and exposition that fills a genuine gap in the understanding of the life and an excellent watch for the centenary.